How Do I get Portland Drama Club into my child’s school?

 We hope to provide you with all the info you need to bring this idea to your principal, PTA, or whomever else may need to make these decisions at your school.
 Please click here.

 what does the production schedule look like for the program?

 We start out with theater games and getting to know each other.
 Then we learn some vocal technique and the music for the show.
-We cast it (usually on Day 2 for camp; after 3 classes for a one semester class; and after 6 weeks for our year-round classes).
+We cast it (usually on Day 2 or 3 for camp; after 3 classes for a one semester class; and after 6 weeks for our year-round classes).
 We practice the music some more now with our soloists.
 We dance.
-We block (put the scene on the stage and tell the actors where to go) and then we throw it all together with sets and costumes.
+We block (put the scene on the stage and tell the actors where to go) and then we put it all together with sets and costumes.
 The show comes up fast - even for the year-round programs.

 do you offer a refund if my child doesn't like it?